 (Respond to feelings) I understand you are upset about missing your appointment.
 (Reassure) I'll make sure to reschedule.
-(Distract) Let's read the newspaper together.
+(Distract) Let's watch your favorite movie together.

 Reminding

 DON'T: Remind them that they forget

 I wonder how my mom is doing.
 I haven't spoken to her in a while and I miss her.